+Liver biopsy:

-Liver biopsy: Check "Yes" if the patient had a liver biopsy performed in the past 2 years.
-If it is not known if a liver biopsy was performed in the past 2 years, check "Unknown".
-HBV/HIV co-infected participants: check "Yes" if the patient has had a biopsy in the past 3 years.
-If it is not known if a liver biopsy was performed in the past 3 years, check "Unknown".
+Check "Yes" if the patient had a liver biopsy.
+If it is not known if a liver biopsy has ever been performed, check "Unknown".

 If yes, complete the Liver Biopsy form and complete the following information.

 Date of most recent biopsy: Provide the month and two digit year of the most recent biopsy performed.
 If the month is unknown, record "Unk" and provide the two digit year.
 If both month and year are unknown, record "Unk" for each field.